Macrofacet Theory for Gaussian Process Statistical Surfaces: BACKGROUND AND OVERVIEW

+The extinction coefficient consists of density and projected area.
+The density of the volume associated with a Smith microfacet surface is defined as

+It is monotonic rather than symmetric for Gaussian distributions and uniform distributions, as shown in Figure~\ref{fig:monotonic_density}.
+The corresponding projected area is

 where $\cos\theta_o$ is the cosine of outgoing direction $\omega_o$ and geometric normal $\omega_g$.
 We clarify that the outgoing direction $\omega_o$ is always pointing to the origin of the incoming direction $\omega_i$.
-And the extinction coefficient is the product of microflake density and projected area:
+And the extinction coefficient is the product of the density and projected area:

-As we know the extinction coefficient, we can compute the transmittance which is the remaining energy when a ray travel at distance $t$ in the medium:
+Given the extinction coefficient, the transmittance can be computed as the remaining energy when a ray travels at distance $t$ in the medium:

+This equation establishes the equivalence between the extinction coefficient and transmittance, indicating that either quantity can be derived from the other.

-The phase function of a volume depends, describing how a ray is scattered in the medium, depends on the its material.
-In this paper, we focus on the conductor material, which we can obtain a conductor phase function:
+The phase function of a volume, describing how a ray is scattered in the medium, depends on its material.
+In this paper, we focus on the conductor material, for which we can obtain a conductor phase function:

-where $\omega_h=\frac{-\omega_o+\omega_i}{||-\omega_o+\omega_i||}$ is the half vector.
+where $\omega_m=\frac{-\omega_o+\omega_i}{||-\omega_o+\omega_i||}$ is the half vector.
 The visible normals' distribution (vNDF) $D_{\omega_o}(\omega_m)$ is defined as

 This phase function satisfies both reciprocity and energy conservation.
-According to Equation~\ref{eqn:phase} and Equation~\ref{eqn:microfacet_vndf}, we know the relation between NDF and phase function.
-Therefore, when we derive phase function for macrofacet later, we need to know NDF.
+According to Equation~\ref{eqn:phase} and Equation~\ref{eqn:microfacet_vndf}, we know the relation between the NDF and phase function.
+Therefore, when we derive the phase function for the macrofacet later, we need to know the NDF.